 August 3 – 5, 2018

 The Newport Jazz Festival®, started in 1954, was the first jazz festival in America and served as the stage for legendary performances by Louis Armstrong, Ella Fitzgerald, Duke Ellington, Thelonious Monk, John Coltrane, Miles Davis, and many others.
 Referred to as the granddaddy of all jazz festivals, the event draws thousands of people from all over the world to Newport.
-Currently presented by Natixis Global Asset Management, the event is held over three days at the International Tennis Hall of Fame and Fort Adams State Park.
+Currently presented by Natixis Investment Managers, the event is held over three days at the International Tennis Hall of Fame and Fort Adams State Park.